 James H. Stock is also a member of the faculty at Harvard Kennedy School.
 His research areas are macroeconomic forecasting, monetary policy, and econometric methods for the analysis of economic time series data. ...
 Read more about James Stock

-Ludwig Straub is a post-doctoral fellow in economics at Harvard.
-He will start as an assistant professor of economics in fall 2019.
+Ludwig Straub is an assistant professor of economics.
+He is a former post-doctoral fellow in economics at Harvard.
 His research focuses on macroeconomics and international economics.
 Ludwig received his Ph.D. in economics from MIT in 2018 and holds undergraduate and master’s degrees in mathematics and physics....
 Read more about Ludwig Straub

 Tomasz Strzalecki's research interests are in decision theory and economic theory.
 He has focused on ambiguity aversion, temporal preferences, and bounded rationality....
 Read more about Tomasz Strzalecki